-Harmony and efficiency can be difficult to achieve and time-consuming for a client when an architect, civil engineer and landscape architect are each competing, so to speak, to generate their specific, yet limited ideas or plans for the space.
-Their efforts to evolve a property that functions as intended by the developer often lack cohesion or holistic solutions.
+Harmony and efficiency can be difficult to achieve and time-consuming for a client when an architect, civil engineer and landscape architect are each “competing,” so to speak, to generate their specific, yet limited ideas or plans for the space.
+Their efforts to evolve a project that functions as intended by the developer can sometimes lack cohesion or holistic solutions.

 The value of architectural design, integrated with in-house civil engineering and other professional services such as environmental, landscape architecture and surveying, can’t be overstated.
-Those relationships and trusted conversations promote more efficient and effective coordination and may enable projects to be taken to market quicker—with less effort required by the developer than what is required to coordinate multiple firms.
+Those relationships and trusted conversations promote more efficient and effective coordination that enables projects to be taken to market quicker—with less effort required by the developer than what is required to coordinate multiple firms.

-Here are four ways clients benefit from architects being supported with in-house, full-service integrated design:
+Here are four ways Halff clients benefit from architects being supported with in-house, full-service integrated design:

-No developer simply hopes a project location will work out.
-The site location and architectural design must accommodate the developer’s intended usage to maximize the property value.
+No developer simply hopes a project will work out.
+The site location and building design must accommodate the developer’s intended usage to maximize the property value.

 Site development due diligence should be performed as early as possible and may include research and investigation of the following items: